pinkywafer/Anniversaries/README.md

 * The number of days remaining to the next occurance.

 Attributes:
+* years at next anniversary: number of years that will have passed at the next occurrence
-* years: number of years have passed since the first occurance (ie, age)
+* current years: number of years have passed since the first occurance (ie, age)
 * date:  The date as configured

 ## Table of Contents